Skip to main content

 The catalog is enumerableverum audit --arch-discharges prints every entry with its current verdict for the project at hand.
 The catalog is also append-only: a future Verum version may add patterns; existing patterns are never renumbered or removed.

-1. The three bands
+1. The four bands

 BandRangeConcernPage